Human in the Loop Machine Learning: The Key to Better Models

 The fact is that human-in-the-loop systems bring a number of significant benefits to the process of algorithm development.
 Still doubtful?
 Let’s see why this concept is essential for developing a machine learning model.
 Seek out human in the loop examples to uncover the true power of HITL.

 Whatever you may give priority to when building a model (from costs to speed to ingenuity), high quality is the only thing that you should never sacrifice.
-That’s why precision and accuracy become the primary goal when training any machine learning algorithm.
+That’s why precision and accuracy become the primary goal when training any machine learning algorithm or model.
 In situations where safety is paramount, such as aircraft engineering, you cannot go without a human in the loop.

 Naturally, automation is a major benefit of introducing machine learning into a workflow.
 And the combination of ML and human effort seems to give the best results through human in the loop automation: one of the studies proved that such a combined system outperforms both human doctors and ML-only systems in identifying breast cancer based on X-rays.
 This means that, while the machines are capable of facilitating the work of human experts and people bring in the quality, it’s a good idea to use both to strengthen the overall effect.